kubernetes-csi/external-provisioner/README.md

   to detect changed capacity with `--capacity-poll-interval`.
 - Optional: configure how many worker threads are used in parallel with `--capacity-threads`.
+- Optional: enable producing information also for storage classes that use immediate volume binding with `--enable-capacity=immediate-binding`.
+This is usually not needed because such volumes are created by the driver without involving the Kubernetes scheduler and thus the published information would just be ignored.

 To determine how many different topology segments exist, external-provisioner uses the topology keys and labels that the CSI